 Creating a unique link between leading edge research and creative practice, the DCRC has been embedded at the Pervasive Media Studio since the centre’s launch in 2009.
 In a context of transforming media cultures, in which established methods of producing and understanding media are undergoing rapid change, we study the application, processes and politics of digital creative technologies.
 We map and contextualise emerging practices.
 We critically reflect on their aesthetics, ethics and impacts.
 Our research is informed by PM Studio themes and often undertaken in dialogue with Studio residents.
 The current research programme is built around the themes of Future Documentary, Playable Media, Creative Economy, and the Automation of Everyday Life.

 DCRC projects include:

-The AHRC funded Ambient Literature project asks what happens when the place where you're reading becomes the stage for the story.
+The AHRC funded Ambient Literature project, which asks what happens when the place where you're reading becomes the stage for the story.
 How might writing, reading and the idea of the book itself change when we use technology to design stories, rather than just present them?

-DCRC Director Mandy Rose is UWE Bristol lead in the Studio partnership.
+DCRC Director Tom Abba is UWE Bristol lead in the Studio partnership.